-Twenty-five years and change since the release of arguably the Coen Brothers’ best film, Fargo, compiling a list of the duo’s “best” characters has become an entertaining exercise.
-There’s not that much stress involved or heavy-lifting.
+It has now been twenty-five years and change since the release of Fargo, and on March 6th, The Big Lebowski celebrates 25 lovely years.
+Both films lay claim to viable, worthy candidates when compiling a list of the duo’s “best” characters, something that has become an entertaining exercise.
+There’s not that much stress involved or heavy lifting to it.
 If anything, there are foregone conclusions and assumptions generally held by a great many people.
-In the same way that the NFL Playoffs have come to include the same collection of teams each year, a ranking of the Coen Brothers’ best characters typically features the same motley bunch.
+In the same way that the NFL Playoffs have come to include largely the same collection of teams each year, a ranking of the Coen Brothers’ best characters typically features the same motley bunch.
 Seeding may vary but it does feel like a winner is preordained.

 Wait, is he the best?

 No, no he isn’t.
 Top 5, maybe.
 But the best, the occupant of the number one spot?
 That feels like a stretch and surely there is someone else out there in the Coen Brothers Cinematic Universe more worthy and more deserving of the title.
 I love The Dude.
 You love The Dude.
 We ALL love The Dude but come on now, the fan-favorite is traditionally never the best character.
 If that were the case, internet rankings would be completely meaningless.
 Oh, the humanity!
 What is even the point of the Godforsaken Internet if not for ranking things and then yelling at those who rank them because they’re OBVIOUSLY WRONG?

 Nope, I can answer that.
 It’s animal videos.
 That’s the point of the Internet.

 Whew, glad we got to the bottom of that one.

 Now, as for the best character from a Coen Brothers movie, it’s Marge Gunderderson, right?
 Marge, the loveable cop from Fargo, the moral center of an immoral world is definitely number one.
 Case closed.